cotes2020/jekyll-theme-chirpy/_posts/en/2024-06-08-miniconsole_part1.md

 - a mini-OLED screen
 - a ST development board waiting to be flashed with its next software

-I was just missing an idea of what the real objective of this project could be, until the moment I had a flashback by looking at my little OLED screen.
+I was just missing an idea of what the final objective of this project could be, until the moment I had a flashback by looking at my little OLED screen.
 It reminded me of the mini handheld game console which was popular when I was a child.
-The cheap electronics toy which was sometimes given away at McDonald with just one or two buttons, a bad monochrome screen and a battery lasting only a few days.
-But it didn't matter because you got already bored by it before coming back from the restaurant.
+It was a cheap electronics toy, which was sometimes given away at McDonald, with just one or two buttons, a bad monochrome screen and a battery lasting only a few days.

 Now the goal of my next project was clear : create a similar handheld game console based on a STM32 microcontroller but with a nice colorful screen and playable with a wireless Xbox Controller !